Why do people demonize each other?

 - habit.
 Our ancestors had very little information about causes and effects.
 Often they explained their problems by pointing to forces outside of themselves.
 Sometimes they were right.
 Nonetheless, demonizing can become a bad habit.
 It is also very difficult to break if it becomes a way of life for a social group.

-We have however become more aware of our interdependence, which prevents us from the wholesale demonization of others and that is good.
+We have however becoming more aware of our interdependence, which will encourage us to reduce the demonization of others and that is good.
 Diversity and education have helped us see that others are not really so different from us, and I hope we continue to extend our idea of the group to include all of us including sensitive people.